What’s Trending: Fire Pit BBQs Overview

-You can barbecue any foods in the fire pit that you would on a normal grill.
+You can barbecue any foods in your yard outdoor fire pit that you would on a normal grill.
 Just like on a charcoal grill, it’s important to keep heat zones in mind.
 Building a two-zone fire (with an indirect heat and a direct heat side) is beneficial for many slower cooking items, like whole chicken or roasts.

 Can You Use Charcoal in a Fire Pit?